top of page

 A lengthy description makes it sound like sorcery, but it boils down to a couple of simple rules:

 1) Make the knife hard enough to do the job through hundreds of uses.
-For me, that is almost always more complicated than 60HRc
+Harder steels exhibit better edge retention and wear resistance.
+For me, that is almost always harder than than 60HRc

 2) Make the knife ductile enough to survive the job through hundreds of uses.
 This requires tempering at least twice